-I cleaned a bathroom, hall, kitchen, and living room, all from filling the water container once.
-It heats up instantly, and once you turn it on after roughly 30 seconds, you’re able to clean.
+After filling the water container once, I cleaned the bathroom, hall, kitchen, and living room.
+It heats up instantly, and once you turn it on after roughly 30 seconds, you can clean.

 I cleaned ceramic tiles, and they dried within minutes, with very little mess.
 It cleanses the floor better than using a mop and bucket.

-After using this mop, the steamer cleaning pad is very dirty, this is because the microfibre picks up and holds onto the dirt rather than just pushing it around.
+After using this mop, the steamer cleaning pad is filthy, and this is because the microfibre picks up and holds onto the dirt rather than just pushing it around.
 Frequent changing after roughly 30 ft of cleaning is advised for the best results.

 The mop head has the option of flipping over to blast out a powerful jet of steam to dislodge stubborn stains.